-David Yamane, “Sociology of Religion,” in Kathleen Korgen, ed., The Cambridge Handbook of Sociology (New York: Cambridge University Press).
+David Yamane, “Sociology of Religion,” in Kathleen Korgen, ed., The Cambridge Handbook of Sociology (New York: Cambridge University Press, forthcoming).

 David Yamane, Review of Juvenile Offenders and Guns: Voices Behind Gun Violence by Diane Marano, Criminal Law and Criminal Justice Books (forthcoming).